Pacific Northwest Destination

 AAA/Photo submitted by Denise Campbell

 See all the AAA recommended events for this destination.

 A Plethora of Public ArtBy Greg Weekes

-Portland wears the adjective “artsy” particularly well; this is a city absolutely brimming over with displays of outdoor art, from the whimsical to the monumental to the all-around delightful.
-Better yet, many of the works are concentrated in the downtown area, making it easy to search them out on a walking tour.
+Portland wears the adjective “artsy” particularly well; this is a city brimming over with displays of outdoor art, from the whimsical to the monumental to the all-around delightful.
+Better yet, many of the works are concentrated in the downtown area, making it easy to search them out on a walking tour during your trip.

 Sculptures and statues adorn the South Park Blocks.
 On the block between S.W.
-Hall and Harrison streets is “Holon,” the most recent art addition.
-Installed in 2004, this abstract piece was carved from white Indiana limestone.
+Hall and Harrison streets is “Holon,” an abstract piece carved from white Indiana limestone.
 “Peace Chant,” in the center of the block between S.W.
 Columbia and Jefferson streets, is a simple plea for peace embodied by three large granite pillars.
 In the next block stands a bronze statue of Theodore Roosevelt astride his horse, leading the Roughrider regiment he commanded during the Spanish-American War.
 This block, named Roosevelt Square, also has gardens planted with roses and seasonal flowers.
 It's a lovely, quiet oasis in the middle of the city.

 If you want to find out what sort of weather the afternoon has in store, stop at Pioneer Courthouse Square for the daily forecast as predicted by the Weather Machine.
 This fanciful contraption plays a musical fanfare at noon, followed by the appearance of one of three different symbols.
 Helia, a stylized sun, welcomes clear skies; a blue heron indicates misty or transitional weather; and a dragon means stormy conditions are imminent.
 Guess which one Portlanders root for.